-- .1 The hydraulic model is to be in a format compatible with the latest release of Bentley WaterCAD or EPANET. - .2 The submission is to include all files required to run the model.
+- .1 The hydraulic model is to be in a format compatible with the latest release of Bentley InfoWater Pro or EPANET. - .2 The submission is to include all files required to run the model.
 Hydraulic networks should be drawn to scale and referenced to horizontal datum NAD83 (CSRS) Epoch 2010.0 and vertical datum Canadian Geodetic Vertical Datum 2013.
-(Referred to as NAD83 and CGVD2013). - .3 Background layers submitted in DXF or ESRI shapefile formats. - .4 Submit only the physical alternatives proposed in the design report. - .5 The Hazen Williams formula is to be used for the calculation of friction losses.
+(Referred to as NAD83 and CGVD2013). - .3 Background layers submitted in shapefile format, ESRI file geodatabase format (.gdb), or OGC geopackage format (.gpkg). - .4 Submit only the physical alternatives proposed in the design report. - .5 The Hazen Williams formula is to be used for the calculation of friction losses